melindachang/site/src/articles/using-iwd-northwestern-eduroam-linux.md

 - If you have a ServerDomainMask option, the input is probably listed as an array where each string is preceded by `DNS:`.
 Ours looks like
   this:
   ```python
   Config.servers = ['DNS:netauth2.northwestern.edu']
   ```

-  Just use the URI that follows and discard the `DNS:`, or it won't work.
+  Just use the URI that follows and discard the `DNS:`.

 ## Connect to Wi-Fi